TiberiuGarbea/azure-docs/articles/azure-functions/functions-app-settings.md

 ## WEBSITE\_CONTENTSHARE

-For Consumption & Premium plans only.
+For Consumption & Elastic Premium plans only.
 The file path to the function app code and configuration.
 Used with WEBSITE_CONTENTAZUREFILECONNECTIONSTRING.
 Default is a unique string that begins with the function app name.
 See [Create a function app](functions-infrastructure-as-code.md#create-a-function-app).

 |Key|Sample value|
 |---|------------|